BuddyX

 The question and answer model is one of the most durable ways to build a community, because every question is both engagement and search-friendly content.
 Reddit and Quora prove the demand; you do not have to build on their land to use the idea.

 On WordPress with Jetonomy and the BuddyX community layer, you get the ask, answer, and upvote experience on a site you own, in a niche you can actually win.
-Pick a focused topic, seed the first questions, reward your early answerers, and let search compound from there.
+Pick a focused topic, seed the first questions, configure your reputation system before launch, reward your early answerers, and let search compound from there.

 Frequently asked questions